 As long as your brain is structurally sound, the next best thing is to pursue treatment for a mild traumatic brain injury.
 At Cognitive FX, we work with many concussion patients who have experienced sleep disturbances.
 They frequently let us know after treatment that they are sleeping better.
 We love getting calls when a patient is finally able to dream again!

-If you would like to learn more about how to recover from post-concussion syndrome sleep problems, schedule a free consultation with our team.
+If you would like to learn more about how to recover from post-concussion syndrome sleep problems, schedule a consultation with our team.

 About Dr. Jaycie Loewen